MapsGraphsCharts/falcon_fhr/README.md

 - If you're developing with the DB open in another tool, tune `SCRAPER_SQLITE_BUSY_TIMEOUT_MS` (or `[storage] sqlite_busy_timeout_ms`) so the writer waits a little longer before erroring.
 WAL plus a larger timeout usually eliminates the repeated “database is locked” failures.

 ### Known issues
-- Newly added sweep profiles (e.g. `config/caribbean-winter.toml`) still reference the old per-region Canada/Mexico destination keys even though `data/destinations/catalog.json` now consolidates them.
-Until the catalog is expanded again, override those configs with the new aggregate keys or limit runs to destinations that exist in the catalog.
+- Mexico is now represented by a single catalog entry (`mx-mexico`, `ZMETRO-EXPEDIA-117`) so sweeps only have to fire one request for the entire country.
+Any custom config that still references the legacy `mx-*` region keys should swap them for the new aggregate key or the scraper will skip that destination.

 ### Value analysis helpers
 - Use `scripts/analyze_value_windows.py` to surface large price swings per room type (default query inspects Japan FHR sweeps).
 Point it at any SQLite capture with `--db data/storage/hotels.sqlite3` and trim the window/destination clauses as needed.